The UK has an aging population, which means that the amount of pressure on hospitals and the care sector in general is increasing.

 Help when you need it most

 Statistics show that in the UK, falls are the most common cause of injury related deaths in people over the age of 75.
-A national audit released earlier this year claimed that falls among elderly people was now the most common cause of major trauma seen in NHS hospitals.
+A national audit released last year claimed that falls among older people was now the most common cause of major trauma seen in NHS hospitals.

 A pendant alarm gives older people a lifeline for situations such as this.
 If an incident takes place, such as a fall, he or she can press one button and help will be with them before they know it.
 Without a personal alarm there is a chance that they could be lying on the floor for hours, or even days, before somebody comes to visit.